 Amazon blamed a technical error for a glitch that inadvertently displayed the names and email addresses associated with users accounts on its website.
-Though the online retail giant did not provide specific details about the incident that occurred ahead of the busy Black Friday shopping event, it already began notifying affected customers by email.
+Though the online retail giant did not provide specific details about the incident that occurred ahead of Black Friday deals, it already began notifying affected customers by email.
 If you haven’t received communications from Amazon, you’re likely not affected by this technical error.

 “We have fixed the issue and informed customers who may have been impacted,” Amazon said in a statement.
 Amazon has so far not revealed how many email addresses were affected, where the breach occurred, or how long the breach was active before Amazon implemented the fix.
 “Twitter users across Europe and the United States have reported receiving the email, and forum posts suggest that the error affected consumer rather than business accounts on the platform,” The Verge reported.
 Additionally, members of Amazon Vine review programs may have also been affected, according to The Telegraph.